ARAudio369/Community_Tips_Reascript_0.1/README.md

 So, here are the instructions to get this up and running (it's not a lot, I promise!)

-1. Clone/download this repository (likely already done)
+1. Clone/download this repository (likely already done) and place the folder in your desired destination first of all
-2. Open the file named "Community_Tips_Reascript.csv" and copy the full thing to your clipboard
-3. Open Reaper, go to 'Actions' -> 'Show Actions List'.
+2. Open Reaper, go to 'Actions' -> 'Show Actions List'
-4. Within the Actions List, go down to

-(Un-finished)
+3. Within the Actions List box, select the "New Action" button and then select "Load Reascript"
+4. From here, select the .csv file you've recently downloaded within the "Community_Tips_Reascript-main" folder (assuming you have kept the default name)
+5. A new window/environment should open with the script imported
+6. Find